glouw/rr/README.md

 # The ROMAN II Programming Language

-Roman II is a dynamically typed programming language inspired by C, Python, and Pascal.

-Roman II is comprised of a recursive descent compiler, a virtual machine, and a garbage collector.

-Roman II is dependency free.

-Roman II strives to be written in 5000 lines or less in one file titled `roman2.c` with the GNU11 dialect of C.
+Roman II is a dynamic programming language with a naive mark and sweep garbage collector, all written from the ground up in about 5000 lines of the GNU11 dialect of C.

-Roman II strives to match the runtime performance and type system of idiomatic Python.

-Roman II strives to be highly modifiable and portable and is intended to be used as general purpose scripting language for desktop, server, and embedded systems.

 ```